 Oh, no, no, no, Mr. Bond… Respectable baronets from colleges do not seduce female patients in clinics.

-If you can manage to survive the holidays without being found out, or without being chased by goons with SIG Sauer assault rifles down a mountain slope, you’ve outdone James Bond.
+If you can manage to survive the holidays without being chased by goons with SIG Sauer assault rifles down a mountain slope, you’ve outdone James Bond.
 Well done.

 What to Imbibe